-Zuckerberg says Facebook's future is 'privacy-focused'
+Zuckerberg says Facebook's future is privacy focused

 SAN FRANCISCO (Reuters) - Facebook Inc Chief Executive Mark Zuckerberg on Wednesday said the company would encrypt conversations on more of its messaging services and make them compatible, the latest sign that the world’s biggest social network sees its future in intimate online chats.

+Zuckerberg said in a post on his Facebook profile that within a few years direct messaging would dwarf discussion on the traditional, open platform of Facebook’s news feed, where public posts can go viral across the world.

-Zuckerberg said in a post on his Facebook profile that “working towards implementing end-to-end encryption for all private communications is the right thing to do.”
+“Working towards implementing end-to-end encryption for all private communications is the right thing to do,” Zuckerberg said.
 He cautioned that details of the plan could change, however, as the company consults experts throughout 2019.

 The strategy could frustrate law enforcement surveillance efforts as well as lawmakers who have called on Facebook to better moderate user content.
 It also would limit the company’s ability to generate revenue through targeted ads.